sablier-labs/docs/docs/concepts/protocol/01-streaming.md

 times, and susceptibility to errors.
 Asset streaming, or continuous by-the-second payments, addresses these issues and offers additional benefits (see [Use Cases](/concepts/use-cases)).

-Firstly, streaming significantly reduces the required trust between parties compared to lump-sum payments, as it eliminates the need for advance payments.
-For instance, imagine hiring a remote worker to create a website and they request an upfront payment.
+First, streaming involves a significantly smaller degree of trust compared to lump-sum payments, as it eliminates the need for advance payments.
+For instance, suppose you hire a remote worker to build a website for you, and they ask you for an advance payment.
 A lump-sum payment is risky because there is no guarantee the worker will deliver the website as promised.
 By streaming money to the worker instead, your potential loss is limited to the small amount streamed in the short term.
 If the remote worker disappears, you can simply cancel the stream and reclaim any unstreamed funds.

 Secondly, money streaming is substantially faster than lump-sum payments for evident reasons.
 Streaming transactions settle in real-time, with small amounts of assets being released from the sender to the recipient every second.
 This